vanyasem/hackintosh-supermicro-kabylake/README.md

 If you have a different motherboard, you have to generate your own `USBMap` yourself.
 Read [https://dortania.github.io/OpenCore-Post-Install/usb/](this) for more details.

-If you choose to try this config on a different motherboard anyways, you will also probably need to adjust the `layout-id` to get your audio ports detected correctly.
+If you choose to try this config on a different motherboard despite the warnings above, you will also probably need to adjust the `layout-id` to get your audio ports detected correctly.
 Follow [this guide](https://dortania.github.io/OpenCore-Post-Install/universal/audio.html#finding-your-layout-id).

 ## Bundled